gnieboer/tsp-redesign/pages/how-we-protect-your-data/system-of-records-notices.md

   **CATEGORIES OF RECORDS IN THE SYSTEM**: Records in this system include, but are not limited to records received, created, or compiled through FRTIB social media accounts, educational outreach efforts, educational events, requests for feedback, and other communications.
 The type of information in the records may include the names and contact information of the data subject, including mailing addresses, email addresses, phone numbers, and social media handles, of TSP participants or other individuals interested in the TSP; aggregated participant activity data, and FRTIB analysis of participant behavior following targeted communications from FRTIB; feedback on FRTIB communications; FRTIB’s response; the name and business information of FRTIB employees; additional unsolicited personal information provided by individuals; and video or audio recordings of participants and others who voluntarily participate in FRTIB’s educational campaigns or events.

-  **RECORD SOURCE CATEGORIES:** Information in this system is obtained from TSP participant accounts; individuals who sign up to receive email or SMS/text message updates and educational materials from FRTIB; and individuals who interact with the FRTIB through various social media sites or as a result of other educational outreach efforts.
+  **RECORD SOURCE CATEGORIES**: Information in this system is obtained from TSP participant accounts; individuals who sign up to receive email or SMS/text message updates and educational materials from FRTIB; and individuals who interact with the FRTIB through various social media sites or as a result of other educational outreach efforts.

-  **ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND PURPOSES OF SUCH USES:**

-  Information about covered individuals may be disclosed without consent as permitted by the Privacy Act of 1974, as amended, 5 U.S.C.
+  **ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND PURPOSES OF SUCH USES**: Information about covered individuals may be disclosed without consent as permitted by the Privacy Act of 1974, as amended, 5 U.S.C.
 552a(b); and:

   1. Routine Use—Audit: A record from this system of records may be disclosed to an agency, organization, or individual for the purpose of performing an audit or oversight operations as authorized by law, but only such information as is necessary and relevant to such audit or oversight function when necessary to accomplish an agency function related to this system of records.
 Individuals provided information under this routine use are subject to the same Privacy Act requirements and limitations on disclosure as are applicable to FRTIB officers and employees.
   2. Breach Mitigation and Notification: Response to Breach of FRTIB Records: A record from this system of records may be disclosed to appropriate agencies, entities, and persons when (1) FRTIB suspects or has confirmed that there has been a breach of the system of records; (2) FRTIB has determined that as a result of the suspected or confirmed breach there is a risk of harm to individuals, FRTIB (including its information systems, programs, and operations), the Federal Government, or national security; and (3) the disclosure made to such agencies, entities, and persons is reasonably necessary to assist in connection with FRTIB’s efforts to respond to the suspected or confirmed breach or to prevent, minimize, or remedy such harm.